Russian minister: US-Russia ties worse than during Cold War - WTMJ

 Lavrov said Wednesday that a list of those countries will be published soon to formalize the decision.

-Speaking in the interview with a Russian state TV host, Lavrov noted that Moscow has had a “positive” attitude to Biden’s proposal to hold a summit with Russian President Vladimir Putin, but added that Russia still needs to analyze all aspects of the initiative.
+During the interview with Kiselyov, Lavrov said Moscow has had a “positive” attitude to Biden’s proposal to hold a summit with Russian President Vladimir Putin but added that Russia still needs to analyze all aspects of the initiative.

 Lavrov said he would attend a meeting of top diplomats of the Arctic nations in Iceland set for next month and would be ready to meet with U.S. Secretary of State Antony Blinken if he also joins the meeting.

-Note: This story was first published on April 28, 2021.
-It was updated on April 30, 2021 to make clear that Russian Foreign Minister Sergey Lavrov spoke in an interview with Dmitry Kiselyov, who heads the Rossiya Segodnya state news agency in addition to hosting a top weekly news program on Russian state TV.